 - Pests and infections: Insects that attack trees can quickly lead to dead branches or a damaged root system.
 Fungi and other sources of tree disease can cause widespread problems.

 - Lack of moisture: Trees need moisture to fuel the processes that protect against disease and other issues.
-A lack of moisture may be caused by the tree’s location, a high number of other trees in the area, or the soil it’s planted in.
+A lack of moisture may be caused by the tree’s location, a high number of other trees in the area, or the soil in which it’s planted.
 Keep in mind that excessive moisture can also lead to rot and a variety of tree problems.

 - High heat: When a tree can’t cool itself effectively due to very high heat, it can suffer stress that weakens its systems.
 That’s true even if there’s moisture available to the tree.